DeshyDan/Top-Farmer-Code-Game/README.md

 also need to declare variables before using them (for now).

 ### Running the game:
-There should be a Windows, Linux, and MacOS executable file in the export folder.

-Alternatively, you can load project.godot file into Godot and press the play button.

-### Building from source:

 You need Godot for this step.
 Download Godot at https://godotengine.org/download/.
 Make sure you get v4.2.2.

+You can load project.godot file into Godot and press the play button.
+More info in the viewing the source code section.

+### Building from source:

 Follow this tutorial to export the source code into an executable:

 https://docs.godotengine.org/en/4.2/tutorials/export/exporting_projects.html

-You might need to download an export config.
+You might need to download an export preset.

 ### Viewing the source code:

 We recommend using Godot to view the source code.

-Open the Godot executable you downloaded, and click the import button in the projects window.
+Open the Godot engine executable you downloaded, and click the import button in the projects window.
 Navigate to the `project.godot` file in our project root and double click.